 Richard leads much of Volans’ analysis and ideation.
 His role involves leading on the New Carbon Economy inquiry, and contributing to Volans’ thought leadership on the future of capitalism – developing new ideas, researching, interviewing, authoring white papers and reports – as well as advising business leaders on how to set up for future success.

 He writes on a broad range of topics to do with the future of business, climate change and capitalism.
 He has been published by Fast Company, The European Business Review and Guardian Sustainable Business.

-Before this, he briefly flirted with a career in political journalism, doing internships with a couple of Westminster-based magazines.
-His scribblings have been published by The New Statesman, Guardian Sustainable Business, Times Higher Education and The London Economic.
+Following a short stint in political journalism, Richard spent four years at Leaders’ Quest, a social enterprise that specialises in experiential learning and business transformation.
 He has a BA in history from Durham University and a Masters in US history from Oxford, where he specialised in the evolution of progressive political philosophy between 1880 and 1920 – a period when, like today, the future of capitalism hung in the balance and a new social contract between business, society and government was called for.

 Outside of work, Richard’s interests include reading, writing, travel, cricket (mostly watching rather than playing these days) and opera (ditto).

 Q. Why do you do what you do?

 A. In my teens, I got switched on to some of the big societal challenges we face, including inequality and climate change.
 Once that happened, I couldn’t do a job that wasn’t about working to address those challenges.
 I tried once, but I lasted three days.

 A. To me, Volans is about the creativity that flows when you marry curiosity with purpose.
 The purpose is clear: to enable a future in which 9 billion+ people can live sustainably and prosperously on one planet.
 The fun bit is figuring out how – and knowing that it’s our job to think the unthinkable.